ExultCorp/adapt-contrib-flipcard/README.md

 		"displayTitle": "Flip Card",
 		"body": "This is optional body text.
 Click the image below to reveal the text.", "instruction": "",
+		"_flipType": "allFlip",
+		"_flipTime": 400,
 		"_items": [
 			{
 				"frontImageSrc":"assets/flip_1.png",
-				"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backListOfOptions": [
-					"Avail technology no matter how expensive it be, to reduce greenhouse releases.", "Persuade the citizens of a nation to get together and work towards a development program.", "Follow rules and regulations set by the government to avoid excessive greenhouse emissions."
+				"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backBody": "<ul><li>Avail technology no matter how expensive it be, to reduce greenhouse releases.</li><li>Persuade the citizens of a nation to get together and work towards a development program.</li>Follow rules and regulations set by the government to avoid excessive greenhouse emissions.</li></ul>"
-				]
 			},
 			{
 				"frontImageSrc":"assets/flip_2.png",
-				"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backListOfOptions": [
-					"Avail technology no matter how expensive it be, to reduce greenhouse releases.", "Persuade the citizens of a nation to get together and work towards a development program.", "Follow rules and regulations set by the government to avoid excessive greenhouse emissions."
+				"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backBody": "<ul><li>Avail technology no matter how expensive it be, to reduce greenhouse releases.</li><li>Persuade the citizens of a nation to get together and work towards a development program.</li>Follow rules and regulations set by the government to avoid excessive greenhouse emissions.</li></ul>"
+			}
 		]
 	}
-		],
-		"_flipType": "individualFlip",
-		"_flipTime":400
-	}

 Single Flip Example: Only one flip card can flip at any given point of time and only one will remain open.
 If you click/tap on other flipCard the other open flip card will automatically close.

 	{
-	 	"_id":"c-20",
-	 	"_parentId":"b-20",
+	 	"_id":"c-135",
+	 	"_parentId":"b-70",
 	 	"_type":"component",
 	 	"_component":"flipCard",
 	 	"_classes":"",